ataras2/newport-motors-py/README.md

 # newport_motors

+## Purpose
+This repo contains code used to drive a large project with many newport motors.
+It is split into the following sub modules:
+ - GUI: generic GUI code using `streamlit` that works well with motor alignment projects
+ - Mocks: Mock (i.e. simulated) versions of the motors as serial objects, useful for protoyping code before motors ship
+ - Motors: Motor driving code for different kinds of newport motors
+ - USBs: usb managment code, used to scan USB ports and identify products from a particular manufacturer

 ## Linux connection issues
 Newport devices did not natively show on ttyUSB* for me.
 Run the following, replacing product id if needed for different products